Bira/octopus-carnival/_posts/2021-03-25-wir-mm2-intro.md

     - lets-read
 ---

-As I write this, I have just finished a Let's Read of the first D&D 4 Monster Manual and Monster Vault in parallel, which took me about one year and four months to complete and and around 2 years and 2 months to finish posting here.
+As I write this, I have just finished a [Let's Read of the first D&D 4 Monster Manual and Monster Vault in parallel][1], which took me about one year and four months to complete and and around 2 years and 2 months to finish posting here.
 This means it's time to start up on the Monster Manual 2!